-Other than as explicitly provided above, you may not make any commercial use of this document, sell any or this entire document, or distribute this document to third parties.
+Other than as explicitly provided above, you may not make any commercial use of this document or any portion thereof, or distribute this document to third parties.
 All rights not explicitly granted are expressly reserved to SNIA.

 Permission to use this document for purposes other than those enumerated above may be requested by e-mailing tcmd@snia.org.
 Please include the identity of the requesting individual and/or company and a brief description of the purpose, nature, and scope of the requested use.